Russia’s Shigir Idol, The World’s Oldest Wooden Statue, Is Believed To Be Twice As Old As Egyptian Pyramids

 — ancient-origins (@ancientorigins) April 26, 2018

-These findings were recorded when the study was finally published on Tuesday, and they suggest that post-Ice Age hunter-gatherers might have been capable of more intricate creations than what they were once given credit for.
-It’s still not sure what the symbols on the Shigir Idol represent, but Science magazine noted that the artwork resembles that from Gobekli Tepe, an archaeological site located about 1,550 miles away, in present-day Turkey.
+These findings were recorded when the study was finally published on Tuesday, and they suggest that post-Ice Age hunter-gatherers might have been capable of more intricate creations than they were once given credit for.
+It’s still not clear what the symbols on the Shigir Idol represent, but Science magazine noted that the artwork resembles that from Gobekli Tepe, an archaeological site located about 1,550 miles away, in present-day Turkey.
 Study co-author Thomas Terberger, an archaeologist at the University of Gottingen, also believes that the symbols are similar to those on totem poles found in the U.S. Pacific Northwest.

 “We have to conclude hunter-gatherers had complex ritual and expression of ideas.
 Ritual doesn’t start with farming, but with hunter-gatherers,” said Terberger.